landelare/ue5coro/Docs/Private.md

 ## Debug tools

-Debug.h contains a few unused debug utilities that might be useful.
+Debug.h contains coroutine tracking, and a few unused debug utilities that might be useful.

 Defining `UE5CORO_PRIVATE_USE_DEBUG_ALLOCATOR` to 1 applies a lighter version of stompmalloc to just coroutine states (Windows only).